ShivaniThadiyan/Azure-Experience-Center/docs/ODL-User-Management.md

 - Navigate to the portal using the link https://experience-azure-mgmt.azurewebsites.net/#/main and login with your AEC credentials.

-- Once logged in, click on **ODL's** on the left pane of the portal.Click on users.
+- Once logged in, click on **ODL's** on the left panel of the portal.Click on users.
 You can see the all options after launching the lab.

 - In Users, Click on **View lab status**.